robomeister/console-acces-vpn/README.md

 ## Step 8 - Launch putty

-Make sure you are connected to the IBM Cloud VPN first:
+Disconnect any other VPN's you may be connected to.
+Then sure you are connected to the IBM Cloud VPN:

 ![alt text](images/figure6a.jpg)